Covid-19 forces limitation awareness on Irish Markets

 A new Irish gambling authority If other European counties already applied limitations, are we next?

 Chief executives of BoyleSports, Paddy Power, Betfair, Ladbrokes, and many other operators were already contacted by Problem Gambling Ireland.
 The charity worries about the growing interest in online gambling given that betting venues are closed due to the lockdown.
+Earlier in April, five major operators in the UK were contacted by sports minister Nigel Huddleston who addressed the problem gambling issue and asked for the operators to take extra steps to help this part of society.

 With all this change, it begs the question of whether Ireland proposed limitations will be anything less than mandatory.